soren-n/tickle/README.md

 # tickle
 A command line workflow automation tool which performs task graph scheduling and concurrent evaluation.

 Think of tickle as a generalised version of [ninja](https://github.com/ninja-build/ninja), i.e. not just for compiling native code projects, but for arbitrary concurrent evaluation of command line tasks.
-Tickle was initially conceived as a general backend for build systems, but can be used as a backend for any system that needs to schedule and evaluate command line tasks that work on files concurrently.
+Tickle was initially conceived as a general backend for build systems, but can be used as a backend for any system that needs to schedule and evaluate command line tasks that produce and consume files concurrently.

-Tickle takes as input a description of tasks to be performed and their dependencies.
+Tickle takes as input a description of tasks to be performed and their dependencies; this is in the form of two files: _agenda_ and _depend_.
 It then compiles an evaluation schedule for theses tasks; checking their input and output files for changes against a persistent cache, as well as checking status of task dependencies.
 I.e. only tasks that need to be re/evaluated will be scheduled.

 # Modes
 Tickle has three modes: